Anonpay/Anonpay/README.md

 * commission - transaction commission amount
 * unique_hash - unique transaction hash
 * description - personal description sent with /request/main function
 * btc - amount of btc after exchange (the exact value will be send when the status is 4 or 5).
+When different currency is sent, this field will return the amount in the correnct currency.
 * status - current transaction status

 ```